kai-chu/kai-chu.github.io/_posts/2019-09-20-welcome-my-site.markdown

 date:   2019-09-20 18:28:39 +0200
 categories: site update
 ---
-I use to document things in google docs, one is called engineering handbook and the other named programming handbook.
+I used to document things in two google docs, one of them is called engineering handbook and the other is programming handbook.
-I think I need to publish and share my ideas and experiences so that someone can find it and solve their problem.
-And also learn some experiences from others.
+I think I need to share my ideas and experiences so that someone can find it and solve their problems.
+And also I need to learn some experiences from others.

 You'll find out a lot of topics in this website since I'm working as Developer, DevOps and fullstack CTO of [Foodla AB](http://foodla.nu)